 Professor Damien Lacroix, Director of MultiSim was accompanied by three of our PDRAs to MultiSim’s midterm review with EPSRC’s committee in London.
 This group felt this opportunity helped them to further understand how a grant review process is managed from the funder side.

-We encourage our PDRAs to be actively involved with the organisation and planning of the ‘Modelathon’, a multiscale modelling competition held over a period of three days in September each year.
+We encourage our PDRAs to be actively involved in the organisation and planning of the ‘Modelathon’, a multiscale modelling competition held over a period of three days in September each year.
 Senior academic staff oversee PDRAs who take responsibility for designing challenges for this competition.
 Our PDRAs believe that this is a great opportunity to understand all the steps needed to organise a successful event.
 They feel that the problem solving/management skills they have acquired through this experience are extremely useful and will help them in leading their own successful events in the future.

 Since the inception of MultiSim, its PDRAs have produced 27 papers and given talks at 37 conferences and seminars.
 PDRAs feel these opportunities have developed their capability to convey their research in a coherent argument and articulate their ideas.
 At University level PDRAs value the opportunities available to develop soft skills such as time management, presentation skills and technical writing.